cloud-gov/cg-site/_docs/services/app-autoscaler.md

 You can define your own metric name and emit that metric to App-AutoScaler to trigger dynamic scaling.

 To scale with a custom metric, the application needs to emit its own metric to App-AutoScaler's MetricsForwarder URL.
-Given the metric submission is proceeded inside an application, an App-AutoScaler specific service instance credential is required to authorize the access.
+Since the metric is sent from the application to App-AutoScaler, an App-AutoScaler specific service instance credential is required to authorize the access.